ccochato/fio-test/CONTAINER/README.md

-The script run_all.sh use the Dockerfile to create the ccocha/test2 image and perform benchmarking in local machine The results are stored in iotest folder
+The script run_all.sh uses the Dockerfile to create the ccocha/test2 image and perform benchmarking in local machine.
+The results are stored in iotest folder.

 $bash run_all.sh